monnierliz/monnierliz.github.io/contact.md

 ### Location

 My studio is located in my historic home in the convenient West Central neighborhood of Fort Wayne.
+I also teach in person classes at the Fort Wayne Dance Collective, 437 East Berry Street, Fort Wayne, IN.

 {% include figure.html image="/assets/images/liz-on-table.jpeg" position="center" caption="Liz at her home studio in Fort Wayne" %}